Learn how to create Questions, Features, and Items using the Learnosity Author Site.

-Figure 2 shows the Question in preview mode to give you an idea of what the Item will look like when delivered to a student.
+Figure 2 shows the Item in preview mode to give you an idea of what it will look like when delivered to a student.

-Figure 3 shows another example of an Item, this time including a reusable feature that supports the Question.
-The Question type is label an image with drag and drop.
-The student must drag the appropriate angle to the boxes marked by A and B. To help determine the angle, a protractor feature has been added to the Item.
+Figure 3 shows another example of an Item, this time including a reusable Feature that supports the Question.
+The Question Type is “Label image with drag and drop”.
+The student must drag the appropriate angle to the boxes marked by A and B. To help determine the angle, a protractor Feature has been added to the Item.
 The student can drag the protractor to the image, rotate the protractor as needed, and measure the angles.

 Creating an Item